- Emanuele Casabona

 If you choose to open your own business with this visa, you cannot be one of the staff members.
 You have to hire Costa Rican residents to work for you.
 You can read more about what it takes to open your own business in our Working section.

-No matter which visa you apply for, these will be the general documents you will be asked to submit for each:
+No matter which visa you apply for, here are the general documents you will be asked to submit for each:

 - birth certificate

 You will also need to submit a letter stating the visa you are applying for and why.
-In this letter you need to include your contact information, passport number and issue and expiration date, your nationality and date of birth, your occupation, and date in which you arrived in Costa Rica.
+In this letter you need to include your contact information, passport number with issue and expiration date, your nationality and date of birth, your occupation, and your arrival date in Costa Rica.

 If applying for the inversionista visa, you will also need to submit the following:

-- letter stating how this investment will benefit the Costa Rican economy.
+• detailed business plan for your proposed business • a letter stating how this investment will benefit the Costa Rican economy

 You can expect the following costs when applying for either of these visas: